TheDomcio/WonderfulPolishLanguage/README.md

 `Here you will find many available magazines, anthologies and individual stories, it is worth giving them a chance, because they are all prepared with passion and great efforts and most look really professional.
 I am sorry that I have described most of them so briefly.
 They really deserve to this subsubcategory, so that fans of this kind of literature can access it even more easily, it is really worth giving chances to a large part of them.`

 - [FantastykaPolska](https://www.bazaebokow.robertjszmidt.pl/ebooki_r) (Registration is required to download) - A wonderful collection of professionally written fantasy stories.
+The choice is big, so it is worth looking for something for yourself.
 - [Legendy Polskie by Allegro](https://allegro.pl/legendy/#legendy-modal) - An anthology of many fantastic texts inspired by Polish legends.
-If you want to watch movies from the same series also inspired by Polish legends, I invite you [here](https://www.youtube.com/watch?v=1J_Y12RqeLM&list=PLFttT4XjEwKQjYyH9m2vwwXQG94tUEeR1).
+If you want to watch movies from the same series also inspired by Polish legends, I invite you [here](https://www.youtube.com/watch?v=1J_Y12RqeLM&list=PLFttT4XjEwKQjYyH9m2vwwXQG94tUEeR1), they were excellently directed and there were also very nice covers of popular Polish songs from the old days created especially for them, for example ["Kocham wolnosć"](https://www.youtube.com/watch?v=y1YbhC5spzE) and ["Jaskółka uwięziona"](https://www.youtube.com/watch?v=qdCmSt4798g).
 - [Fantazmaty](https://fantazmaty.pl/czytaj/antologie) - Many of very qualitative anthologies.
-Covers are also very nice.
+The covers are also really well made.
 - [Creatio Fantastica](https://creatiofantastica.com/archiwum/) - A free "scientific literary" magazine.
 It is worth checking.
 - [Magazyn Biały Kruk](https://magazyn.bialykruk.org/magazyn) - A very interesting magazine about fantasy.
-Here you will of course find many available publications.
+Of course, You will find here many available publications.
 - [Grabarz Polski](http://grabarz.net/category/grabarz-polski) - Archive of the horror fantasy magazine.
 - [Magazyn Histeria](http://magazynhisteria.pl) - The second nice Polish horror magazine.
 - [Smokopolitan](https://smokopolitan.pl) - Next great magazine.
 There are dragons everywhere, waiting to be blown away by a fire composed of cool articles.